All Episodes

 So once you move it from preference to decision, it doesn't make it easier, but it largely guarantees it'll get done.

-So you you're not always trying to make it easier, you're trying to make sure it gets done.
+So you're not always trying to make it easier.

 Because once it's done, it's done.

-That's a that's a full solution.
+That's a full solution.

 Done is done.

-Um when I have a dental appointment, I do that as well.
+When I have a dental appointment, I do that as well.

-If I know it's going to be painful, I tell myself simply get out.
+If I know it's going to be painful, I tell myself simply, get out.

 That's another reframe.